livechat/livechat-public-docs/site/content/agent-app-widgets/advanced-use.md

 ### Component types

-Here's the list of all components you can use to build the Customer Details.
+Here's the list of all the components you can use to build the Customer Details app.

 #### Section
 Section is a container for components.

-> Example of section component
+> Example of a section component

 ```json
 {